 Replace or add a converter

-As noted earlier, though, some 6-volt DC-DC converters work just fine with 12-volt batteries.
-So if you don’t care much about the converter and the entire unit, you might just go ahead and use the converter and see if it works.
+However, certain 6-volt DC-DC converters, as mentioned before, function flawlessly with 12-volt batteries.
+Therefore, if you don’t worry too much about the converter or the equipment as a whole, you may just utilize the converter and see if it works.

 Read the Power Wheels specifications.

-You may have some other components in the Power Wheels that won’t withstand the power of a 12-volt battery.
-You may need to replace some parts or upgrade them with stronger materials.
+There may be extra components on Power Wheels that aren’t made to withstand the force of a 12-volt battery.
+It could be necessary to completely replace some components or upgrade some to stronger materials.

-6 Volt to 12 Volt Power Wheels FAQs
+FAQs For 6 Volt to 12 Volt Power Wheels

 You can use a 12-volt battery in a 6-volt Power Wheels car, but care must be taken to avoid any damage to the car and make sure that everything is compatible.
 The main things to consider are the motor and converter voltage ratings as well as the wiring system.